 “Very nice,” said Matty.
 “I can see you’re cut out for this sort of thing.”

 “I’m not much for games.”
 Elaine reached for her glass of wine, jerking it off the table with enough force for it to slosh dangerously close to the rim of the glass.

 “Well, if we all lettin’ the cats out of the bags here, I was approached by a government man with a suitcase full of money to use the club for testing their new devices.”
 Sam reached up and pulled the blue dot from her forehead.
-“So, I threw a few exclusive parties, made folks dress up.
+“So, I threw a few exclusive parties, had folks dress up.
 Called it a masquerade and made everyone wear them, ‘like human mood rings’ I said.”
 Sam topped of her glass.
 “A COVID detection device.
 That’s what the man said.
 I’m still not sure exactly what they were studying or measuring, but I got to keep the money.”

 “Aren’t you afraid you provided a petri dish for COVID?”

 “No. New Orleans got hit hard in the beginning like New York did in the spring.
 The folks who came to my club parties was bound and determined.
 They were going to catch it or pair off with or without my help.
 At least this way, I made a little spare change to help ride out the storm.”
 Sam picked up a joint from a heavy amber tinted glass ashtray and lit up.
 “The way I figure it, this is more of a way to perpetuate the cycle, the underbelly of the whale.
 I think they just trying to get people together, the undesirables you know make it cool.”
-She handed the joint off.
+She puffed and handed the joint off.

 “Thanks baby doll,” Max leaned in, a deep long sexy smile that shone against his dark chiseled cheekbones.
 “Should I go lock the front and turn the light off?”

 Sam shrugged.
 “Might as well.
 Closing time rules change every day.
 Nobody’s going out anymore.”